 You have to remember that Instacart doesn’t offer promotions just because they feel like paying shoppers more money.
 Promotions are designed to get shoppers to go online when there is high order demand.

-If too many shoppers go online or the increased demand doesn’t happen, you may have a slow day and miss the promotion.
+If too many shoppers go online or the predicted increased demand doesn’t happen, you may have a slow day and miss the promotion.

 Instacart didn’t pay your bonus?
 What to do

 If you didn’t receive a payout and you believe you should have, contact Instacart shopper support.
 The Help section of the app will link you to chat with Instacart Care, where you can describe your issue.